loading packages

 # displaying the new graph

-In this example, we include data for 7 policies at 4 time points in 3 year intervals.
-Also, note that the nrows and ncols arguments were used to control the layout of the wheels.
-The result is a bit crowded, and we would recommend including fewer than 7, or even 6 policies in one of these plots.
-We can infer that most states enacted some form of a Naloxone Access Law (NAL) between 2012 and 2015 (blue).
-Many of these NALs allowed the distribution of Naloxone through a standing or protocol order (orange), but most states did not pass laws allowing pharmacists prescriptive authority (yellow) until later in the time series.
-We can also see that the states in the West and North-East tended to pass these policies earlier than states in the Midwest and South.
-Also notice that medicinal (red) and recreational (green) marijuana laws were enacted around the same time (if not slightly after) NAL in many states.
+arguments were used to control the layout of the wheels.
+The result is a bit crowded, and we would recommend including fewer than seven (or even six) policies in one of these plots.
+We can infer that most states enacted some form of a naloxone access law (NAL) between 2012 and 2015 (blue).
+Many of these NALs allowed the distribution of naloxone through a standing or protocol order (orange), but most states did not pass laws allowing pharmacists prescriptive authority (yellow) until later in the time series.
+We can also see that the states in the West and Northeast tended to pass these policies earlier than states in the Midwest and South.
+Also notice that medicinal (red) and recreational (green) marijuana laws were enacted around the same time (if not slightly after) NALs in many states.

-Lastly, let’s create a plot that shows the association between the commencement of NALs and Naloxone Co-prescribing Laws that mandate prescribing and affect all patients.
+Lastly, let’s create a plot that shows the association between the commencement of NALs and naloxone co-prescribing laws that mandate prescribing and affect all patients.

 # generating policy wheels